 Party: Potluck & Music

 - Bring a home-cooked meal from your own culture and share this so that we can all enjoy an incredible variety of delicious dishes.
-We will combine our event with the potluck event of ISOW and IxESN, let them know what dish you will be bringing.
+We will combine our event with the potluck event of ISOW and IxESN.

-- If you have one, please bring along a musical instrument for the jam sessions that will take place (in addition to the performances) and feel free dance along to the rhythms.
+- If you have one, please bring along a musical instrument for the jam sessions that will take place on campus (in addition to the "Ode to Diversity") and feel free to dance along to the rhythms.

-At 19.00 the annual Van Uven music festival of WSKOV and De Ontzetting will be held at the entrance to the Forum.
-You can sign up before 9 May to join the Van Uven Festival.
+At 19.00 the annual Van Uven music festival of WSKOV and De Ontzetting will be held.

 The idea behind the beetle